aaronkollasch/jupyter-o2/README.rst

 Examples: ``jupyter-o2 notebook`` or ``jupyter-o2 lab``
 (try `JupyterLab <https://github.com/jupyterlab/jupyterlab>`__!)

+This will automate the "Opening a Notebook" procedure on the `O2 wiki <https://wiki.rc.hms.harvard.edu/display/O2/Jupyter+on+O2>`_.

-If Jupyter is installed on your machine, Jupyter-O2 can also be run as a Jupyter subcommand:
+Note that if Jupyter is installed on your machine, Jupyter-O2 can also be run as a Jupyter subcommand:

 .. code-block:: console